 Dublin Learning City Festival

-The Dublin Learning City Festival is open to everyone, and this year there is a focus on Creating meaningful learning communities, Connecting with one another through these communities, and Changing our communities in a positive way through encouraging lifelong learning!
+The Dublin Learning City Festival is open to everyone, and this year there is a focus on Connecting with one another, Creating meaningful learning communities through these connections, and Changing our communities in a positive way through encouraging lifelong learning!

 The three-day Festival will feature a range of free programmes that showcase both traditional and non-traditional learning.
 The events cater to all age groups and include Wellness Workshops, Artist Talks and Demonstrations, CV Clinics and much more!